 In May 2014, the Financial Accounting Standards Board (FASB) issued guidance creating Accounting Standards Codification ("ASC") Section 606, "Revenue from Contracts with Customers".
 The new section will replace Section 605, "Revenue Recognition" and creates modifications to various other revenue accounting standards for specialized transactions and industries.
 The section is intended to conform revenue accounting principles with a concurrently issued International Financial Reporting Standards with previously differing treatment between United States practice and those of much of the rest of the world, as well as, to enhance disclosures related to disaggregated revenue information.
 The updated guidance was effective for annual reporting periods beginning on or after December 15, 2016, and interim periods within those annual periods.
 On July 9, 2015, the FASB approved a one year delay of the effective date.
-The Company will now adopt the new provisions of this accounting standard at the beginning of fiscal year 2018, given that early adoption is not an option.
-The Company will further study the implications of this statement in order to evaluate the expected impact on the consolidated financial statements.
+The Company will now adopt the new provisions of this accounting standard at the beginning of fiscal year 2018.

 In June 2014, the FASB issued Accounting Standards Update No. 2014-12, "Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments when the terms of an award provide that a performance target could be achieved after the requisite service period," ("ASU 2014-12").
 Current U.S. GAAP does not contain explicit guidance on whether to treat a performance target that could be achieved after the requisite service period as a performance condition that affects vesting or as a nonvesting condition that affects the grant-date fair value of an award.
 The new guidance requires that a performance target that affects vesting and that could be achieved after the requisite service period is treated as a performance condition.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
 The updated guidance will be effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period.
-Early adoption is permitted.
-The Company is in the process of evaluating this guidance; however, it is not expected to have a material effect on the consolidated financial statements upon adoption.
+The adoption of this ASU did not have any impact on the Company's consolidated financial position, liquidity, or results of operations.

 In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs," ("ASU 2015-03").
 ASU 2015-03 requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 ASU 2015-03 is effective for the first interim period for fiscal years beginning after December 15, 2015.
-The adoption of this ASU will not have any impact on the Company's consolidated financial position, liquidity, or results of operations.
+The adoption of this ASU did not have any impact on the Company's consolidated financial position, liquidity, or results of operations.

 In July 2015, the FASB issued ASU 2015-11, "Simplifying the Measurement of Inventory."
 Under this ASU, inventory will be measured at the "lower of cost and net realizable value" and options that currently exist for "market value" will be eliminated.
 The ASU defines net realizable value as the "estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation."
 No other changes were made to the current guidance on inventory measurement.
 ASU 2015-11 is effective for interim and annual periods beginning after December 15, 2016.
-Early application is permitted and should be applied prospectively.
-Management is evaluating the provisions of this statement, including which period to adopt, and has not determined what impact the adoption of ASU 2015-11 will have on the Company's financial position or results of operations.
+Management is evaluating the provisions of this statement and has not determined what impact the adoption of ASU 2015-11 will have on the Company's financial position or results of operations.